danielmunro/rstore/README.md

 rstore
 ========

-A simple redis-backed repository for php
+A simple redis-backed repository for php.

 usage
 -----